-3.32 Local house prices in Stafford have risen substantially in recent years with the average property price in Stafford Borough in 2009 being £175,168.
+3.32 Local house prices in Stafford have risen substantially in recent years with the average property price in Stafford Borough in 2010 being £183,515.
 This puts property prices above that for both Staffordshire County and Great Britain as a whole.
-As is evident from the graph house prices in the Borough have been increasing steadily prior to 2009.
+As is evident from the graph house prices in the Borough have been increasing steadily prior to 2010.
 From 2002-2008 Stafford Borough has seen steady growth on property prices.
 From 2002 there was significant year on year increases in house prices but these sharp increases have moderated since 2005.
-However, difficulties in the current mortgage market have led to a decrease in the house prices in Stafford Borough from a high of £189,375 in 2008.
+However, whilst there are continuing difficulties in the mortgage market house prices in Stafford Borough have increased by 4.7% from last year.